 Oregon School District Conducts Radon Testing

-In 2015 Oregon state passed House Bill 2931, requiring all school districts to test for the presence of radon and send test results to the Oregon Health Authority (OHA).
-Radon testing is to be completed by the beginning of 2021.
-In light of HB 2931, an Oregon school district recently contracted with G2 Consultants to quantify radon concentrations in their schools and associated facilities to determine if additional testing or mitigation efforts were warranted.
+In 2015, Oregon state passed House Bill 2931, requiring all school districts to test for radon and report their findings to the Oregon Health Authority (OHA).
+In light of this bill, an Oregon school district sought out G2’s radon testing services for their schools and associated facilities.

 Posted August 12, 2019 by in Environmental Testing